daxiongshu/ML-Paper-Reproduce/README.md

-# Reproduction and modification of ML papers
+# Reproduction and modification of ML papers using tensorflow

+Tested version: tf-1.1

 List (code and weights ready):
 1. Image classification